Understanding Probability, Odds and Overround (Vig)

 Adding up the likelihood of these three outcomes gives a total probability of 102.88%, which is above 100%.
-This means that the bookies’ have added a 2.88% overround to their book.
-If the bookie received stakes from punters in the same proportion to his book, they would bring in 102.88 units but only ever have to pay out a maximum of 100 units, meaning that they have made themselves a profit of 2.88 units.
+This means that the bookmaker has added a 2.88% overround to their book.
+If the bookmaker received stakes from punters in the same proportion to his book, they would bring in 102.88 units but only ever have to pay out a maximum of 100 units, meaning that they have made themselves a profit of 2.88 units.

-Dependant on the amount of money coming into the book, you will see that odds fluctuate in order for the bookie to balance his book and ensure they keep an overround present.
-If the home win is heavily backed, you may see the odds in the example above drop to 1.75 (57.14%) whilst the odds on the away win are pushed out to 4.85 (20.62%) to attract more money in order to balance the books – in this case, the overround would have increased to 5.54%.
+Dependant on the amount of money coming into the book, you will see that odds fluctuate in order for the bookmaker to balance their book and ensure they keep an overround present.
+If the home win is heavily backed, you may see the odds in the example above drop to 1.75 (57.14%) whilst the odds on the away win are pushed out to 4.85 (20.62%) to attract more money in order to balance the books – in this case, the overround would have increased to 5.54%

 This article isn’t intended to give a comprehensive description of how the leading sports betting sites set their odds and balance their books.